vaultec81/docs/docs/cli/get-started.md

 - Claim addresses.
 - Create keys for your addresses.
 - Create workflows for your automations.
+- Add triggers for your workflows.
+- Add actions for your workflows.
 - And more.

 The first step is to download and install the executable.